- Telecom Billing Tutorial

 Core/Canned Reports − These reports are provided by the Billing System as core functionality of the system.
 Sometimes, they are called canned or standard reports.

 Custom Reports − These reports would not be available directly from the system and it would need some development using PL/SQL, PERL, or Shell script, etc.

 Different billing systems provide different types of reports in different areas.
 Interconnect Billing Systems are required to provide more functionalities related to reporting because they deal with wholesale billing.

-There is following list of reports required by different departments:
+Following is the list of reports required by different departments −

 Payment reports provide information on the customer's account payments during a period of time.
 Account Receivables aging reports provide information on the account receivables, outstanding dues, etc.